Undergraduate Student Opportunities in Academic Research (USOAR)

 What are my commitments?

-When classes begin in fall 2019, you will interview a small number of students that have applied to your position and select the student whom will be assigned to you.
+When classes begin in Fall 2019, you will interview a small number of students that have applied to your position and select the student who will be assigned to you as a mentee.
+Faculty mentors must agree to the guidelines below.

 Faculty Guidelines for Hosting a USOAR student